giannivh/SmoothThermistor/README.md

 # Installation

-This library is pending acceptance to be included in the Arduino Library Manager.
-For now you'll have install it manually, please see https://www.arduino.cc/en/Guide/Libraries
+SmoothThermistor can be found and installed through the Arduino Library Manager.

 # Circuit